 Biking to Mackinac Island Landmarks

-There’s a lot to see on Mackinac Island, and personally I feel the best way to see it all is by bicycle.
-From attractions like views on the bluffs to structures like Fort Mackinac to natural attractions like Skull Cave, most of the popular sites to see are easily accessible from the trails.
-What’s fun about this route is it takes you into the Island’s interior without steering you too far from downtown.
-While this route can easily be accomplished in short time, it’s best to stretch it out and really take in the attractions.
+There’s a lot to see on Mackinac Island, and both a horse-drawn carriage tour and a bike ride are great ways to see it all.
+From majestic views atop the bluffs to historic attractions such as Fort Mackinac and natural features such as Skull Cave, many of the most popular sights are easily accessible from the trails.
+What’s fun about this route (map courtesy of Mackinac Island Bike Shop) is it takes you into the island’s interior without steering you too far from downtown.
+While this route can easily be accomplished in a short time, it’s best to stretch it out and really take in the attractions including Mackinac Island’s historic churches, Mackinac Island cemeteries, the Michigan Governor’s Summer Residence and Grand Hotel.
 Don’t hesitate to hop off that bike to take photos and explore by foot.
-Consult the trail map below courtesy of Mackinac Island Bike Shop to see the route.

 Biking the Trails Through Mackinac Island State Park

 Typically, someone telling you to “get lost” is negative, but it’s a great way to spend an afternoon on a bike on Mackinac Island.
 With more than 70 miles of trails, there’s always something new to see around the next turn – sights that often go unseen by the typical visitor.
 Immersing yourself into the natural beauty of Mackinac Island State Park is a delightful way to experience the island.
 (And because the island is so small and there are plenty of trail markings to find your way back to M-185 or to downtown, you won’t really get lost.)